gtdong-ustc/tof-mpi-remove/README.md

 # The program that remove the multi-path inference in ToF depth

-This repository provides a deformable kernel denoise methods for time-of-flight (ToF) artifacts removal.
+This repository provides the source code of SHARP-Net for time-of-flight (ToF) noise removal.

 ## How to use the code